mxhold/maxwellholder.com/source/blog/2015-06-04-build-a-blog-with-phoenix-and-ember.html.markdown

 end
 ~~~

-Now start your Phoenix server backup with `mix phoenix.server` and try to hit <http://localhost:4200/posts> again.
+Now start your Phoenix server back up with `mix phoenix.server` and try to hit <http://localhost:4200/posts> again.

 Now we get a cryptic error but a helpful warning before it: